harishus2013hk-web/Database-Management/README.md

 - IF-ELSE (MySQL): Inline decision-making for binary conditions and branching logic.
 - GROUP BY: Aggregates data by categories to compute metrics like SUM, AVG, COUNT.
 - WHERE: Filters rows based on specific conditions to refine query results.
+- ORDER BY: Sorts query results by one or more columns in ascending or descending order, enabling ranked outputs, chronological listings, and prioritized views.